EmilMalanczak/spacing-util/.github/ISSUE_TEMPLATE/feature_request.md

 ## Are you willing to resolve this issue by submitting a Pull Request?

 <!--
-  Remember that first-time contributors are welcome! 🙌 -->
+  Remember that contributors are welcome! 🙌
+-->

 - [ ] Yes, I have the time, and I know how to start.